Evolvus/precision/load-and-spool.md

 ![The longer-example menu](./images/the-longer-example-menu.png)

+## Adding `instruction`s
 Even though we have a menu now, It still does not do anything.
-Chooing any of the options just produces logs but there is nothing happening.
+Choosing any of the options just produces logs but there is nothing happening.
 It is time we added some `instruction`s to achieve what we want.

 The first thing we want is to create a table in the staging area i.e in the *precision100* Oracle schema.
 To execute a *sql* in a Oracle database we need to use the *sql* opreator.
 Let us add an `instruction` to run a file named *setup.sql*.
 Execute the following,